Columbia Researchers Attend Annual Meeting of the APS Division of Plasma Physics

 Students, scientists, and faculty presented their research at the 61st Annual Meeting of the APS Division of Plasma Physics, October 21-25, 2019.
 This year's meeting was located in Fort Lauderdale, Florida, where over 2,500 scientists from around the world gathered to present and learn the latest research in plasma physics and fusion science.

-A highlight of the meeting was Dr. Andrea Garofalo (PhD Columbia 1997) who presented the opening plenary lecture titled "Understanding the MHD challenges for ITER Q=10 operation at reactor relevant conditions."
+A highlight of the meeting was Dr. Andrea Garofalo (Columbia University, Applied Physics, PhD '97) who presented the opening plenary lecture titled "Understanding the MHD challenges for ITER Q=10 operation at reactor relevant conditions."
 Andrea Garofalo reported the recent discovery how controlling the outer shape of the toroidally-confined plasma increases the expected fusion power output from ITER, the world's largest experiment.

 Photo (below, left-right): Ian Stewart, Alex Battey, Mel Abler, Alex Saperstein, and Todd Elder